South Africa national soccer team

-The South Africa national soccer team represents South Africa in men's international soccer and it is run by the South African Football Association, the governing body for Soccer in South Africa.
-The team's nickname is Bafana Bafana (The Boys/Go boys go boys), and South Africa's home ground is FNB Stadium, which is located in Johannesburg.
-The team's greatest result was winning the Africa Cup of Nations at home in 1996.
-The team is a member of both FIFA and Confederation of African Football (CAF).
+The South Africa national football team represents South Africa in men's international football and is run by the South African Football Association, the governing body for football in South Africa.
+Nicknamed Bafana Bafana (The Boys in Zulu), the team plays at various stadiums around the country.
+The team is a member of both FIFA and the Confederation of African Football (CAF), is one of the most well-supported national sides in Africa, and are recognised by their traditional yellow-green kits.

-Having played their first match in 1906, they returned to the world stage in 1992, after 16 years of being banned from FIFA, and 40 years of effective suspension due to the apartheid system.
-South Africa became the first African nation to host the FIFA World Cup when it was granted host status for the 2010 edition.
-The team's Siphiwe Tshabalala was also the first player to score in this World Cup during the opening game against Mexico, which was followed by an iconic Macarena-style goal celebration from five South African players.
-Despite defeating France 2–1 in their final game of the Group Stage, they failed to progress from the first round of the tournament, becoming the first host nation in the history of the FIFA World Cup to exit in the group stage, followed by Qatar in 2022.
-The team was ranked 20th out of 32 sides that participated.
-As of the 23 June 2022, the team is ranked 12th in Africa (CAF) and has moved one spot up in the world (FIFA) and is currently in the 67th position.
+Having played their first match in 1906, South Africa returned to the world stage in 1992, after sixteen years of being banned from FIFA, and forty years of effective suspension due to the apartheid system.
+South Africa have qualified for the FIFA World Cup three times: 1998, 2002 and 2026, in addition to qualifying as hosts of the 2010 tournament, becoming the first African nation to do so.
+Despite defeating France 2–1 in their final game of the group stage, they failed to progress from the first round of the tournament, becoming the first host nation in the history of the FIFA World Cup to exit in the group stage, followed by Qatar in 2022.
+As of December 2024, the team is ranked 10th in Africa (CAF) and 57th in FIFA overall.

+South Africa's most significant achievement came in 1996 when they hosted and won the Africa Cup of Nations (AFCON).
+They reached the final again in 1998 but were defeated by Egypt.